 Walker registration form

 The Walking for Health walker registration form should be completed by all participants before joining a walk.
-It contains relevant questions to help us to monitor who we are reaching and what impact the programme has.
+We have made changes to the walker registration form in order to comply with GDPR.

 If a new walker consents to receive a link via email to take an anonymous health survey, it will be emailed to them by the Ramblers Walking for Health national programme team.
 For individuals without an email address, a paper version of the health survey is available, which you can download below.
 This health data should then be entered into Survey Monkey, using the Survey Monkey link below.